strummachine/opus-decoder/README.md

 ### Install Emscripten

 Emscripten is used to compile the C libraries to be compatible with WebAssembly.
-This repo was tested with 1.39.5.
+This repo was tested with 2.0.25.

 * [Emscripten Installation Instructions](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html#installation-instructions)

 ### Run the Build

 ```
-$ make clean dist
+$ make clean && make -j8
 ```

-The Emscripten module builds in a few seconds, but most of the work will be spent configuring the dependencies `libopus`, `libogg`, and `libopusfile`.
-You may see the warnings (not errors) below, which don't prevent the build from succeeding.
-It is not known whether these warnings adversly affect runtime use.

-- Don't have the functions lrint() and lrintf ()
-- Replacing these functions with a standard C cast
-- implicit conversion from 'unsigned int' to 'float'

 ### Build Errors